libsidplayfp/VICE-testprogs/testbench/readme.txt

 ./references/mytest.prg.png

-the reference screenshots should be taken with default screen dimensions, CRT emulation disabled, using the pepto palette (vice.vpl, "Default" in menus)
+the reference screenshots should be taken with default screen dimensions, with CRT emulation disabled.

+- for C64: use the pepto palette (vice.vpl, "Default" in menus)
+- for VIC20: use the "mike" palette

 --------------------------------------------------------------------------------
 ================================================================================